ngrok/ngrok-docs/docs/platform/index.md

 ---
-sidebar_position: 4
+sidebar_position: 6
-title: Cloud Edge
+title: Platform
 ---
-# ngrok Cloud Edge
+# ngrok Platform

-Bring security, scalability, and observability to your apps with ngrok's network edge.
-No code changes required.
+ngrok products are built on a platform with security, programmability, resiliency, and extensibility in one place.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';